netdata/netdata/docs/why-netdata/immediate-results.md

 2. Metrics are converted to human readable units.
 3. Metrics are structured, organized in charts, families and applications.
 4. Dashboards are automatically generated, so all metrics are available for exploration immediately.
-5. Dashboards are optimized for visual anomaly detection.
+5. Dashboards are not just visualizing metrics; they are a tool, optimized for visual anomaly detection.
 6. Hundreds of pre-configured alarm templates are automatically attached to collected metrics.

 The result is that Netdata can be used immediately after installation.
 Netdata: